 No one had to tell PawPaw to hurry, he was a force of nature and intensely focused on nothing but saving me.
 Gravel bounced into the air behind us as his truck tires gained traction on the pavement and we accelerated forward faster than I had ever felt his Ford go.

 I was no longer surprised that the world was sideways.
 I accepted that things weren’t as they seemed, and as I screamed I saw the big stately oak tree by the convenience store.
-I felt my body wanting to slide against Kieth’s door as PawPaw accelerated through the red traffic light and turned sharply, and I felt Kieth’s strong arm cradle me and keep my head from flopping around as we sped through the intersection with tires screeching against the blacktop as skipped slightly in the tight turn.
+I felt my body wanting to slide against Kieth’s door as PawPaw accelerated through the red traffic light and turned sharply, and I felt Kieth’s strong arm cradle me and keep my head from flopping around as we sped through the intersection with tires screeching against the blacktop and PawPaw pulling the old trucks manual steering with all his might.

 PawPaw had never had fixed his truck’s turn signal, but he didn’t need one because he had poked half his small body out the window and was waving his white handkerchief with his left hand and pulling the big steering wheel with his right and shouting at cars coming towards us, “Get out d’ way!
 Get out d’ way!” and, magically, they all did.
+His right arm was straining with the force of turning, and his left hand was frantically waving his white hanky and his humble accent was loud and clear, and, miraculously, everyone got out of our way.
 That’s the last thing I remember before passing out.

-I woke up a few days later in Our Lady of the Lake Hospital and the first thing I saw was PawPaw, exhausted.
+I woke up a few days later in Our Lady of the Lake Hospital, where I had been born four years before, and the first thing I saw was PawPaw, exhausted.
 His wrinkled face was aged by grey beard stubble, the real kind, not Spanish moss.
 His non glass eye was bloodshot.
 Both cheeks were puffy.
 His hair was disheveled.
 He smelled like cigarettes and chainsaw oil, as usual, but he also smelled like he hadn’t bathed in a few days.
 He was sideways.

 I sat up and he righted along with me, and his eyebrows perked up and he looked at me and smiled and his exhaustion faded away, and he said, cheerfully as ever, “Hey, d’er, Lil’ Buddy.
 ‘Bout time you woke up.”